-\section{Experiments}
+\section{EXPERIMENTS}

-In this section, we conduct experiments on both synthetic and real-world datasets to demonstrate the effectiveness of the proposed algorithm in minimizing regret.
-To show the benefit of adding the novel learning constraint, we compare two variants of the proposed algorithm: 1) PD1-UCB (UCB with primal-dual without the learning constraint, i.e., replacing the subroutine in Alg~\ref{alg:learning-reward} with Alg~\ref{alg:primal-dual}) and 2) PD2-UCB (Alg~\ref{alg:learning-reward}).
+We conduct experiments on both synthetic and real-world datasets to demonstrate the effectiveness of the proposed algorithm in minimizing regret.
+To show the benefit of adding the novel learning constraint, we compare two variants of the proposed algorithm: 1) PD1-UCB (UCB with primal-dual without the learning constraint, i.e., replacing the subroutine in Algorithm~\ref{alg:learning-reward} with Algorithm~\ref{alg:primal-dual}) and 2) PD2-UCB (Algorithm~\ref{alg:learning-reward}).
 We benchmark our algorithms with a naive UCB approach that reveals contexts with a fixed probability of $B/T$ (naive-UCB).
 The experiments are repeated $50$ times, and the cumulative regret, revealing probability, and competitive ratio are averaged and presented.

 \paragraph{Synthetic Experiments Setup} We consider a linear contextual bandit setting with $10$ discrete one-dimensional contexts, i.e., $|\mathcal{S}|=10$.
 For each context $S_k$, we sample it according to $\mathbf{p}_k$, which is drawn from a uniform distribution $U(0,1)$ and scaled by $\sum_k \mathbf{p}_k$, For each \emph{instance}, every coordinate of the true reward parameter $\theta_* \in \mathbb{R}^d$ is sampled from $U(0,1)$.
 The reward for a selected action $A_t$ in each instance is then generated by $X_t = \langle \theta_*, \phi(S_t, A_t)\rangle + \eta_t$, where $\phi(S_t, A_t)$ includes a one-hot vector (of length $|\mathcal{A}|-1$) denoting action $A_t$, a variable denoting context $S_t$, and $|\mathcal{A}|-1$ interaction terms.
 The noise $\eta_t$ is sampled from $N(0,\sigma^2)$ with $\sigma=0.1$.
 We set the number of actions to be $|\mathcal{A}|=5$, and the length of the time horizon to be $T=300$.
 At each step, $\tilde u_{s_t}^t$'s and $\tilde v^t$'s are normalized using $u_{\max}$ and $u_{\min}$.
 Throughout this section, we choose $\beta_t = 1.2\Delta_{\min}\log(10)\sqrt{10}/(\sqrt{t}\log(B))$, where $\Delta_{\min}:=\min_{k\in [K], a\in\mathcal{A}, a'\in\mathcal{A}\setminus \{a\}}\|\phi(k,a)-\phi(k,a')\|$.